SuryaNarayanaa/RAG-2/readme.md

   We are working on Image based retrieval of the content in the PDF file
 - ⭕**Generating Flowcharts:**
   We are working on a feature that generates flowcharts to user prompts when it is enabled.
+- ⭕**Remembering Chat History:**
+  We are working on this feature where the model remebers the chat history.
+This makes the conversation more interactive

 ## Demo
 [Watch Demo](https://drive.google.com/file/d/11PfuL8QnYItnbMi0fu8Xk5yIBL1SjU5w/view?usp=sharing)